testdotai/appium-classifier-plugin/README.md

 element find; this plugin will tell you what the highest confidence of any element that matched your label was, so you could use that to modulate the confidence value.
 The default confidence level is `0.2`.

+### Element Discovery Mode

+There are two ways that this plugin can attempt to find elements:

+1. The default mode uses Appium to get a list of all leaf-node elements, and can be specified by setting the `testaiFindMode` capability to `element_lookup`.
+Images of these elements are collected and sent to the test.ai classifier for labeling.
+Matched elements are returned to your test script as full-blown `WebElement`s, just as if you were using any of the standard Appium locator strategies.
+2. The alternative mode takes a single screenshot, and uses an object detection network to attempt to identify screen regions of interest.
+These regions are then sent into the classifier for labeling.
+Matched regions are returned to your test script as Appium ImageElements (meaning that all you can do with them is click/tap them).
+This mode can be specified by setting the `testaiFindMode` capability to `object_detection`.

+Each of these modes comes with different benefits and drawbacks:

+#### Pros/cons of `element_lookup` mode

+Element lookup mode returns full-blown elements to your test script, which means you can perform any standard actions on them.
+However, leaf-node elements are not always easy for the classifier to label.
+For example, in iOS it is common to have a single element with both an icon and text as part of the element, and this kind of element will never be labeled with high confidence.
+Element lookup mode is also especially slow in cases where there are many elements.

+#### Pros/cons of `object_detection` mode

+Object detection mode is not limited to actual UI elements, as it deals only with an image of the screen.
+So, it can accurately find icons to label even if those icons are mixed with other content in their UI element form.
+Object detection is currently slow, but in principle it is faster (at least in the limit) than element lookup mode.
+The main drawback is that elements returned to your script are really just representations of screen regions, not full-blown UI elements.
+So all that can be done with them is clicking/tapping them (of course, that's typically all you would do with an icon anyway).

+Object detection mode also relies on C/C++ code which is built on install.
+This code is portable but may not compile on some systems.

 ## Development